-Google Maps matters for a very simple reason: it’s one of the most popular ways for new customers to discover your business.
+Google Maps matters for a straightforward reason: it’s one of the most popular ways for new customers to discover your company.

-When you do a “near me” search for local businesses, you’ll see results like these.
+When you do a “near me” search for local companies, you’ll see results like these.

 With mobile search becoming more and more prevalent, these types of searches are becoming more and more common.

 Google ranks companies on Google Maps based on three factors: distance, relevance, and prominence.